Everything You Need to Know about Development in the Crowsnest Pass

 Home Occupation is any occupation, trade, profession, service or craft carried on by the occupant of a residence as a use that is secondary to the residential use of the lot.

 The Municipality of Crowsnest Pass encourages and supports home occupations (home-based businesses) in residential areas, provided they meet the standards in the Land Use Bylaw.
 Home Occupations require a Business License.
-Depending on the type of Home Occupation, you may require a Development Permit.
+Depending on the type of Home Occupation, you may require a Development Permit Application Form - COMMERCIAL.
 To obtain a home occupation business license complete the application here.
 If the license is not renewed annually, the license will expire and the occupant would need to reapply.

 For information on Business License Fees click here.
 For more information on Home Occupations refer to our Land Use Bylaw as well as our Business License Bylaw on our Bylaws page here.
 Please contact our Development Office at development@crowsnestpass.com or 403-563-2202 for more information.